tenphi/numl-storybook/public/pages/guide/basics/base-syntax.md

 </nu-el>
 ```

+By default, the style transition takes **80 milliseconds**.
+We will learn how to change this option later.

+_**If you still don't see the transition** it means it's disabled globally on your machine.
+Click the **Settings** button in the right bottom corner of the screen and set option **Reduce Motion** to **On**._

-## Make it better
+## Make it accessible

 Great job!
-We have a great button now but there is still a room for improvements.
+We have a great button now but there is still room for improvement.
 The modern web requires a little more work to make a button usable.
-We have to add correct role, other ARIA attributes and make sure our button emits correct events.
+We have to add the correct role, other ARIA attributes, and make sure our button emits correct events.
 That's why we should add ==button== behavior to our element.

 ```html
 <split/>